jakeedgar/pizza-parlor/README.md

 Expected Output: 10

 Describe: Pizza.prototype.toppingsPrice();

-Test: “It should return a base pizza price with no toppings.”
+Test: “It should return a 0 for a pizza with no toppings.”
 Code:
 	Let myPizza = new Pizza([], “medium””
 	myPizza.prototype.toppingsPrice();
+Expected Output: 0

+Test: “It should return a toppings price that changes based on how many toppings the user adds to their pizza.”
+Code:
+	Let myPizza = new Pizza([“anchovies”], “medium””)
+	myPizza.prototype.toppingsPrice();
+Expected Output: 1

+Code:
+	Let myPizza = new Pizza([“anchovies”, “pineapples”], “medium””) myPizza.prototype.toppingsPrice();
+Alternate Expected Output: 2

+Describe: Pizza.prototype.totalPrice();

+Test: “It should return a price that takes into account the size and the toppings of each pizza.”
+code:
+  Let myPizza = new Pizza([“anchovies”, “pineapples”], “medium””)
+	myPizza.prototype.totalPrice();
-Expected Output: 10
+Expected Output: 12

 ## Known Bugs